-- Establish clear visual cues so that they can understand what work is being asked of them, how much work is to be done, how they know when they are done the work and what they are to do next.
+- Establish clear visual cues so that they can understand what work is expected, how much work is required, and how they know when they are finished the work.

 - Make sure it’s visually clear what activities happen in which areas.

 - Keep furniture placement consistent.
 Keep seating consistent and materials organized.

 - Have the child sit near or facing the teacher or at the end of a row with their back to the wall.
 Some children are anxious when others sit behind them.

 - In a large group, such as an assembly, put them near peer role models and at the end of a row where they can easily leave if overwhelmed.